Korean Americans: History

+Small-scale immigration around 1884

+Around 1884, following the establishment of diplomatic relations between the US and Korea (then referred to as Chosen) through the Treaty of Peace, Anmity, Commerce, and Navigation, a small number of diplomats entered the US as part of the 1883 Korean special mission to the United States.
+Included among the members of this mission were Min Yong-ik and Yu Kil-chun, the latter of whom stayed in the US for several years to study, making him the first Korean exchange student in the US.

+Early immigration from 1903 to 1950

-A prominent figure among the Korean immigrant community is Ahn Chang Ho, pen name Dosan, a Protestant social activist.
+One of the first Korean Americans was Philip Jaisohn, who came to America in 1884 and became a leader in the movement for Korean independence.
+Another prominent figure among the Korean immigrant community is Ahn Chang Ho, art name Dosan, a Protestant social activist.
 He came to the United States in 1902 for education.
 He founded the Friendship Society in 1903 and the Mutual Assistance Society.
 He was also a political activist during the Japanese occupation of Korea.

-Another prominent figure among the Korean immigrant community was Syngman Rhee (이승만), a Methodist.
+Another prominent figure among the Korean immigrant community was Syngman Rhee, a Methodist.
 He came to the United States in 1904 and earned a bachelor's degree at George Washington University in 1907, a master's degree at Harvard University, and a PhD from Princeton University in 1910.
 In 1910, he returned to Korea and became a political activist.
 He later became the first president of the Republic of Korea.

-In 1903, the first group of Korean laborers came to Hawaii on January 13, now known annually as Korean-American Day, to fill in gaps created by problems with Chinese and Japanese laborers.
-Between 1904 and 1907, about 1,000 Koreans entered the mainland from Hawaii through San Francisco.
-Many Koreans dispersed along the Pacific Coast as farm workers or as wage laborers in mining companies and as section hands on the railroads.
-Picture brides became a common practice for marriage to Korean men.
+In 1903, the first group of Korean laborers came to Hawaii on January 13, now known annually as Korean American Day.
+The migration of Koreans to Hawaii can be explained by conditions in both the US and Korea.
+Koreans suffered from a series of natural disasters and heavy taxation.
+In Hawaii, plantation owners who had relied upon Chinese and Japanese labor faced a labor shortage after the Chinese Exclusion Act of 1882.
+Koreans were brought in as an alternative labor source.
+King Kojong promoted Korean immigration by establishing a Korean Department of Emigration and granting American businessmen permission to recruit Koreans for immigration to Korea.